andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 > computer[s] operate correctly unless there is explicit evidence to the contrary.
 *Law Commission Presumption, 1997*

 Put another way, the SPMs had no defence because Horizon was legally presumed to be functioning correctly.
 SPMs could claim there was a bug, but without any good error logging or relevant testing (see Failure #3) there was literally no evidence to the contrary.
-SPMs were found guilty and prosecuted.
+They were found guilty and prosecuted.

 The legal system's presumption of computer systems was simplistic, and not aligned with the reality of large-scale software systems.
 Thankfully, this presumption has now been recognised by a Law Commission article[^4] as not "reflect[ing] the reality of general software-based system behaviour."

-Citing this article, Parliamentary Justice Committee evidence[^5] has recommended mandatory training for all lawyers on the complexities of software development.
+Citing the article, Parliamentary Justice Committee evidence[^5] has recommended mandatory training for all lawyers on the complexities of software development.

 Much of that improved legal thinking comes from a landmark legal case; one where SPMs received justice for the first time.
 This is "Bates v Post Office"[^3] presided over by Justice Fraser, examining 29 bugs[^7] that had been involved in falsely prosecuting SPMs.
 Justice Fraser's analysis is highly astute.
 One of his findings states it was extremely difficult for the experts to make categorical negative statements of the form "X or Y never happened"; and even where there is some evidence then it would be too complex to disentangle.
 Perhaps his most damning assessment is: